 Teaching and Mentoring

-My courses generally include an element of student research, and I implement a wide range of evidence-based strategies within a single course.
-I emphasize group activities and discussion to accommodate many styles of learning and provide opportunities for students from differing backgrounds and knowledge bases.
-I frequently ask students questions to encourage discussion, or use strategies such as think-pair-share to have them work through problems.
+Along with an element of student research, I implement a wide range of evidence-based strategies within a single course.
+I emphasize group activities and discussion to encourage problem-solving and synthesis.
 Short in-class writing assignments encourage students to engage in synthesis, and allows me to quickly assess their understanding.
 At the end of any course, my students should able to take principles that we had learned in class, and apply them to real world examples of environmental change.

 I implement evidence-based teaching strategies to ensure an equitable learning environment for students from many different backgrounds and demographics.
 More on this topic can be found on my Diversity and Outreach page.

 I believe that students working with me should be responsible for developing their own research questions with guidance from myself and more senior students.
 I focus on important, transferable skills such as data management, how to develop a research plan, and placing their work in the context of existing literature.
 I encourage students to read widely, and ask questions.
 In turn, I ask them to reason through their own understanding of biogeochemical processes and how our own data reflects larger theoretical understanding.
 I aim for them to develop their analytical skills and ability to teach themselves.
 Students working with me also mentor and teach each other.
 Peer mentoring provides students with the chance to develop collaborative skills that will be useful in any context, and to learn new technical abilities from each other.
 Mentorship is not a one-way street, either, and I learn from my students - better ways to communicate and educate, more about unfamiliar places or topics outside my own knowledge-base, and they are a constant source of inspiration and enthusiasm.